Cenrax/videoextension/app/backend/README.md

 - Hot reload is enabled during development
 - The main application entry point is `app/main.py`

+## API Endpoints

+- `POST /api/v1/screenshots`: Accepts a base64 data URL screenshot payload from the browser extension and persists it under `storage/screenshots/`

 ## Troubleshooting

 1. If you encounter issues with virtual environment activation in VS Code: